Processual archaeology: Theory

 The new methodological approaches of the processual research paradigm include logical positivism (the idea that all aspects of culture are accessible through the material record), the use of quantitative data, and the hypothetico-deductive model (scientific method of observation and hypothesis testing).
+An example of such hypothesis testing is the Saxe–Goldstein hypothesis, developed by Arthur Saxe and Lynne Goldstein in the 1970s, which predicted that the use of formal areas for the disposal of the dead would correlate with the degree to which a society contained corporate groups asserting rights to certain resources via claims of descent from the ancestors buried in them.

-During the late 1960s and into the 1970s, archaeologist Kent Flannery began championing the idea that Systems theory could be used in archaeology to attack questions of culture from an unbiased perspective.
-Systems theory has proved to be a mixed bag for archaeology as a whole.
-It works well when trying to describe how elements of a culture interact, but appears to work poorly when describing why they interact the way that they do.
-Nevertheless, Systems Theory has become a very important part of processualism, and is perhaps the only way archaeologists can examine other cultures without interference from their own cultural biases.
+During the late 1960s and into the 1970s, archaeologist Kent Flannery began championing the idea that systems theory could be used in archaeology to approach questions of culture from an unbiased perspective, as the study focuses on the symbiotic whole of a culture rather than its parts, or artifacts.
+Systems theory however, proved to have problematic limitations for archaeology as a whole, in that it works well when describing how elements of a culture interact, but performs poorly when describing why they interact the way they do.
+Despite its lacking, systems theory has become a very important part of processualism, as it sets archaeologists with parameters to examine other cultures unique to its peoples, while limiting interference from the researcher's own cultural biases.